 Many couples enter into a divorce thinking it’s a great way to be free of one another for the rest of their lives, but that’s not how it works for many couples.
 If you have an alimony agreement or you share kids and custody as well as child support issues, you won’t ever be truly free of your spouse even when you divorce.
-The thing you can do is come up with a divorce agreement you both agree to.
+The best thing you can do is come up with a divorce agreement you both agree to.
 Your entire divorce process is made much easier when you both agree to the terms and conditions, when you don’t fight about it, and when you make the situation easy by going into it with a good attitude.

 Going into the divorce looking for a fight is a great way to make it more complicated, and that’s what so many people see when they get a divorce.
 You can come up with an agreement and sign the paperwork, and your paperwork will be filed and the divorce granted quickly and efficiently.
 What happens, though, when you later decide you don’t agree with the divorce agreement?